 Podcasts and video formats for MDR/IVDR

-The one-hour webinar of the European umbrella organization of MedTech Europe on MDR requirements is recommended as an introduction and, especially if you are struggling with the basics in medical device regulation.
+The one-hour webinar of the European umbrella organization of MedTech Europe on MDR requirements is recommended as an introduction, especially if you are struggling with the basics of medical device regulation.
 (English)

 Monir El Azzouzi reaches thousands of medical device manufacturers and interested parties with his podcasts/expert interviews and info posts on LinkedIn.
 In addition to basics such as the correct design of labels under the MDR, there is also information on more in-depth topics such as the General Safety and Performance Requirements MDR and IVDR (GSPR).
 Other free resources are available on his website.
 Such as a free MDR mini-course (English, website also in French).

 Although RAPS is generally active in the field of regulatory affairs and does not only deal with medical technology, it also provides several informative podcasts with experts for the MedTech sector on its website.
 For example, on the topic of labeling and generally on the requirements of MDR/IVDR.

 GS1 also offers numerous resources, which mainly explain the basics of MDR and IVDR in connection with Unique Device Identification (UDI) in an understandable way.
 More specific questions can be asked directly to the experts.
 The GS1 GSA (Germany, Switzerland, Austria) organizations offer a Q&A session every fortnight together with GS1 Hungary.
 The networking offered on LinkedIn serves as an exchange between the GS1 organizations, but above all as an open offer for medical device manufacturers who want to exchange information on specific questions and problems regarding the labeling of their products.

 Medical Mountains is a cluster network that primarily supports the interests of the medical technology industry in Baden-Württemberg, Germany.
 However, the courses and seminars (fee-based, German) are open to all interested parties.